edward-qin/Japanese-Art-DCGAN/index.markdown

 *Version 2 Generated Images*

 From the loss plot, we observe that the discriminator and generator loss begin to diverge after 500 iterations.
 However, compared to version 1, the overall loss is much lower for both networks.
 This is likely due to the label smoothing.
-However, we decided to stop training after 100 epochs because we noticed that the images were all following the same blurring and checkerboard pattern.
+We also decided to stop training after 100 epochs because we noticed that the images were all following the same blurring and checkerboard pattern.

 # Version 3